wishes90/SatoriGold/README.md

 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers
 // Copyright (c) 2014-2018, The Monero Project
 // Copyright (c) 2018-2019, The TurtleCoin Developers
-// Copyright (c) 2019, The satorigold Developers
+// Copyright (c) 2019, The SatoriGold Developers
 //
 // Please see the included LICENSE file for more information.
 ```